skynetapp/Lytepole-Accounts/View Account.md

 - Function **getContactsList** will get the blocked contacts list from controller to action.
 - The parameters passed will be session id, query, order_by, max_result.
-- In action, first ws connection client will be set using function **setWSDLHandle**.
+- In action, first ws connection client will be set using function **setWSDLHandle** from AccountWS.php which is included in action.
-- Function **getBlockContactsArray** will send data to wsdl for getting the blocked contacts in AccountWS.php.
+- Function **getBlockContactsArray** will send data to wsdl for getting the blocked contacts in AccountWS.php which is included in action.
 - will create the parameters for WSDL by ws call **get_entry_list_con** and return the contacts array as result.

 #### Step 9:

 - Function **createContactListDataObjectArr** will create the object array and will get the list data in controller to action.
 - The parameters will be the data getting from wsdl.
-- From action, it will pass the list array to **createContactListDataObject** in AccountData.php.
+- From action, it will pass the list array to **createContactListDataObject** in AccountData.php which is included in action.
 - parameters input list will be id, name, email, phone, mobile, query date, next offset, block, work phone.
 - Function **createContactListDataObject** will create a contact list data object and returns the contact list data object as result.